-As the leaves start to turn and the sun sets a little earlier every day, it's easy to fall back into the daily grind that summer tends to make us forget.
-But just because the days are getting a little shorter doesn't mean there's not still time to celebrate.
+The leaves may be turning and the sun is setting a little earlier every day, but that just means now it's time for fall party ideas and other welcome autumn holiday celebrations.
 From pumpkin spice to pumpkin carving, fall has so much to offer—and if you need an excuse to invite family and friends over, we've got it.
-Here are some great ideas to help you welcome fall the right way.
+Here are some great ideas for gatherings, from fall outdoor birthday party ideas to plain old good reasons to share some chili and tacos to help you welcome autumn the right way.

 Host a Fall Harvest Bonfire